mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 rpp config --series_filter '
 Select patient
   from study
-    where series has
+    where series named "T1" has
       ClassifyType containing T1
     and
       SeriesDescription regexp "^A"
   also
-    where series has
+    where series named "DIFF" has
       ClassifyType containing DIFFUSION
   also
-    where series has
+    where series named "REST" has
       ClassifyType containing RESTING
     and
       NumImages > 10